spichen/RxDateTimePicker/README.md

 # RxDateTimePicker
-RxJava extension for Android to pick date and time
+An easy way to pick date and time on Android using RxJava2